Why does self-isolation matter?

 How long will this be in place for?

-The scheme will run until 31 January 2021.
+Originally the scheme was due to run until 31 January 2021, however it has now been extended until 31st March 2021.
 During this time, central government will continue to review the efficacy of the scheme, including the impact of COVID-19 incidence levels.

 When will this come into force?